lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 TransferBootStraps (TBS) present an alternative support criterion that was designed to circumvent this exact issue found in bigger phylogenies [@Lemoine2018].
 When calculating TBS for any node, it takes a non-binary approach.
 A node's bootstrap isn't regarded as either good $i=1$ or false $i=0$ as in FBS.
-Instead, a continous metric is used: distance criterion $\phi$.
+Instead, a continuous metric is used: distance criterion $\phi$.
-This criterion is based on the minimum amount of leaves that must be _transfered_ from one side of a node to the other for a bootstrap tree to represent the main tree.
+This criterion is based on the minimum amount of leaves that must be _transferred_ from one side of a node to the other for a bootstrap tree to represent the main tree.
 Finally this metric is corrected for any proportion difference $p$ between the left and right side of that node.
 The method is further detailed in @Lemoine2018.